Solid North: Fifth Republic elections

 Beginning in 1992, the Solid North did not deliver a solid vote for a single candidate.
 Two figures associated with Ferdinand Marcos, his widow, Imelda Marcos, and one of his allies, Danding Cojuangco, won in several provinces of the Solid North.
-In 1998, Imelda, who initially planned to run again, endorsed eventual winner Joseph Estrada, who won in all northern provinces except Cagayan.
+In the vice presidential election, Joseph Estrada won all provinces as running mate of Cojuangco.
+In 1998, Imelda, who initially planned to run again, endorsed eventual winner Joseph Estrada, who won in all northern provinces except Cagayan which was won by Juan Ponce Enrile.

-In 2004, Fernando Poe Jr. was endorsed by Imelda for the presidency.
+In 2004, Fernando Poe Jr.'s campaign was endorsed by Imelda for the presidency.
 He would win in most provinces except Benguet, Ifugao, Ilocos Sur, Kalinga, and Mountain Province.
 Poe narrowly lost to incumbent president Gloria Macapagal Arroyo, but the election would later be tainted by fraud allegations.

 In 2010, the Marcoses supported the candidacy of Manny Villar of the Nacionalista Party, while Joseph Estrada ran again but without support from the Marcoses.
-The bloc was divided between Villar, Estrada, and winner Aquino III.
+The bloc was divided between Villar, Estrada, and winner Aquino III in the presidential election; and divided between winner Jejomar Binay, Loren Legarda and KBL candidate Jay Sonza.
 Both Villar and Estrada lost the presidential election.
 Meanwhile, several Marcoses ran in the elections; Bongbong Marcos, who ran for senator under Villar's slate, won a seat, Imelda Marcos won a seat in the House of Representatives, and Imee Marcos won the gubernatorial election in Ilocos Norte.
 Bongbong's Senate victory is the highest elected position won by a Marcos since their ouster in 1986.
 According to Bongbong, his candidacy made the Solid North "intact again."

 In 2016, Bongbong ran for vice president as the running mate of senator Miriam Defensor Santiago.
 Marcos won in all of the Solid North provinces except Batanes, but lost to Leni Robredo.
 Marcos later filed an electoral protest which was dismissed.
 In the presidential race, the bloc was not as solid, with some voting for Jejomar Binay, running mate of Estrada in 2010, and Rodrigo Duterte, who has been endorsed by some alongside Marcos, and Grace Poe, daughter of Fernando Poe Jr.

 In 2022, Bongbong ran for president alongside Sara Duterte as his running mate.
 Marcos won again in all provinces except Batanes, while Duterte won in all of the Solid North provinces.